tonyg/racket-something/README.md

 ... reads as this S-expression:

-    (module something-module something/lang/implicit
+    (module something-module something/base
-      (#%rewrite-infix
+      (#%rewrite-body
        (for (block (x (block (1 ..
 10))))
             (block (def y (block (x + 1)))
                    (printf "x ~a y ~a\n" x y)))))

-The `#%rewrite-infix` macro consults an operator table, extendable via the `def-operator` macro, to rewrite infix syntax into standard prefix S-expressions.
+The `#%rewrite-body` macro, together with its companion `#%rewrite-infix`, consults an operator table, extendable via the `def-operator` macro, to rewrite infix syntax into standard prefix S-expressions.

 The `block` syntax has many different interpretations.
 It has a macro